bhankus/bhankus.github.io/README.md

 support team, effectively communicating updates to stakeholders.
 - Coordinated release schedules and managed dependencies across 4 teams.
-- Ensured security compliance by monitoring open-source libraries, maintaining policy
-- herence, and preparing releases for security assessments and penetration testing.
+- Ensured security compliance by monitoring open-source libraries, maintaining policy adherence, and preparing releases for security assessments and penetration testing.
-- Created a MCP server connecting to artifact repository identifying open-source
-- braries with security findings to explore how my team could leverage AI.
+- Created a MCP server connecting to artifact repository identifying open-source libraries with security findings to explore how my team could leverage AI.
-- Oversaw 2-week sprint progress and prioritized initiatives for a scrum team of 9
-- velopers, QA and product managers.
+- Oversaw 2-week sprint progress and prioritized initiatives for a scrum team of 9 developers, QA and product managers.
 - Mentored junior developers in API design, new Java language features, and best practices to foster skill development.